senx/warp10-platform/BUILDING.md

 	sudo make install

-Then add "/opt/thrift-0.9.1/bin" to your path before follwing the next steps
+Then add "/opt/thrift-0.9.1/bin" to your path.

 ## IDE Setup